MicrosoftDocs/well-architected/well-architected/performance-efficiency/scale-partition.md

 - *Develop test cases.* Develop test cases that simulate different workload scenarios, gradually increasing the load to assess the performance at various levels.

 - *Execute and monitor tests.* Run the tests using the defined test cases and collect performance data at each load level.
-Monitor system behavior, resource consumption, and performance degradation.
+Monitor workload behavior, resource consumption, and performance degradation.

 - *Analyze and optimize scaling.* Analyze the test results to identify performance bottlenecks, scalability limitations, or areas for improvement.
-Optimize the system configuration, infrastructure, or code to enhance scalability and performance.
+Optimize the configuration, infrastructure, or code to enhance scalability and performance.
 It takes time for scaling to complete, so test the effects of scaling delays.

 - *Address dependencies.* Find potential dependency issues.
 Scaling or partitioning in one area of a workload might cause performance issues on a dependency.
-The stateful parts of a system, such as databases, are the most common cause of dependency performance issues.
+The stateful parts of a workload, such as databases, are the most common cause of dependency performance issues.
 Databases require careful design to scale horizontally.
 You should consider measures, such as [optimistic concurrency](/dotnet/framework/data/adonet/sql/linq/optimistic-concurrency-overview) or data partitioning, to enable more throughput to the database.

-- *Retest after adjustments.* Repeat the scalability tests after implementing optimizations to validate the improvements and help ensure the system can handle the expected workloads efficiently.
+- *Retest after adjustments.* Repeat the scalability tests after implementing optimizations to validate the improvements and help ensure the workload can handle the expected workloads efficiently.

 > :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff**: Consider the budget constraints and cost-efficiency goals of your workload.
 Vertical scaling might involve higher costs due to the need for larger and more powerful resources.
 Horizontal scaling offers cost savings by using smaller instances that can be added or removed based on demand.